What Is Mill Scale in Welding: And How to Weld Through It

 A slightly slower traveling speed will also help counter the puddle’s slower speed, but you should be careful not to overdo it.
 The electrode must always point to the leading edge of the puddle, not over it.

-The main deoxidizers all welding rods, wires, and filler metals have are manganese and silicon.
+Manganese and silicon are the main deoxidizers all rods, wires, and filler metals have.
 These elements combine with oxygen creating oxides that will float to the bead’s surface.

 Furthermore, silicon can significantly enhance the puddle’s fluidity so it can reach and fill the joint’s toes.